alexandrainst/fresco-stat/README.md

 ## About The Project
 FRESCO-stat is a library for secure numerical computations, statistics and linear algebra using the <a href="https://github.com/aicis/fresco">FRESCO framework</a>.
-FRESCO uses secure multi-party computation to enable statistical analysis to be performed on datasets distributed among multiple parties without each party seeing the other parties' data.
+FRESCO uses secure multi-party computation to enable computations to be performed on data distributed among multiple parties without each party seeing the other parties' data.

-There is no assumption on how the data is distributed among the parties -- the data may be divided horizontally, where each party has a different set of data entries, or vertically, where each party has different attributes for the same entries, or the data could be intermediate results from other secure multi-party computations.
+There is no assumption on how the data is distributed among the parties -- the data may be for example be divided horizontally, where each party has a different set of data entries, or vertically, where each party has different attributes for the same entries, or any combination of the two.

 The library has four function libraries with the following functions:
 1. [Statistics](core/src/main/java/dk/alexandra/fresco/stat/Statistics.java)